npgsql/doc/conceptual/EFCore.PG/mapping/translations.md

 The following allow expressing [comparisons over SQL row values](https://www.postgresql.org/docs/current/functions-comparisons.html#ROW-WISE-COMPARISON).
 This are particularly useful for implementing efficient pagination, see [the EF Core docs](https://docs.microsoft.com/ef/core/querying/pagination) for more information.

 > [!NOTE]
-> All of the below are being introduced in version 7.0 of the provider.
+> All of the below were introduced in version 7.0 of the provider.

 .NET                                                                              | SQL
 --------------------------------------------------------------------------------- | ----------------